pie-framework/pie-ui/README.md

 # pie-elements

-The pie elements package set.
+The pie custom elements only.

 Elements are in `packages`.

-## lerna

-### issues

-* whilst publishing w/ lerna will bump dependencies in the main packages, it won't do so for internal pie packages (ie controller/configure).

 # install